 And FINALLY, it's kind of entertaining to receive just absolutely disgusting pick up lines on Tinder.
 I do screenshot them all and save them in an album on my phone called "Worst of Guys".
 True story.
 Can confirm.

 Now this one is super obvious.
 PART OF ME KEEPS THE APPS BECAUSE I LIKE BOYS AND WANT TO FIND ONE THAT LIKES ME. <-- Is that wrong?
 Hell no. I'm 20 and I'm single!
 And as much as being 20 and single is fun because I can use these apps and tell funny stories and go on awkward first dates, the goal is ultimately to not end up single.
 And not in a mellow-dramatic cat woman, spinster way, but I see what my friends have with their significant others and think "Yeah, it'd be nice to have that".
 I've been in a relationship before, and pros definitely outweigh the cons if you're with the right person.
 And frankly this whole finding-me-a-man thing is not going quite as easily as rom-coms make it out to be.
 So fuck it.
 I'm on dating apps.

 So there we go.

 Culture.
 Entertainment.
 Hope.

 Not the most amazing defense for keeping something in my life that makes me feel kind of meh, but it's the only argument I really have.
-And yes, I can feel my feminist phase coming on again, and I will likely scrap these three apps from my phone soon, only to re-download on my next girls' night in when conversation switches from school to boys and I feel left out.
+And yes, I can feel my feminist phase coming on again, and I will likely scrap these three apps from my phone soon, only to re-download on my next girls' night in when conversation switches from school to boys.
 I guess I'm throwing this out into the world just to see if anyone else feels the same.
 I mean I'm not going to be writing a song about this anytime soon/hopefully ever, so here's the outlet I'm using to write about it.
 What do you think?

 From me, with love, to you,